 DUNEDIN, FL- The Dunedin Blue Jays have announced their on-field coaching staff for the upcoming 2019 season.
 Cesar Martin takes over to manage the Dunedin Blue Jays in 2019, moving up from the same position with Toronto's Low Class A affiliate, Lansing Lugnuts.
 Hitting Coach Matt Young arrives from Lansing, as well, starting his second season with a Blue Jays affiliate.
 Pitching Coach Jim Czajkowski brings a wealth of experience to the staff, having acted in the same role for the Short Season Vancouver Canadians, New Hampshire Fisher Cats, and Dunedin.
 Jake McGuiggan will serve as the analyst/coach in 2019, after working as a video analyst for the Rookie ball Bluefield Blue Jays.
-Michael Rendon joins Dunedin as the athletic trainer, and Kyle Edlhuber rounds out the staff returning for his second season as the strength coach.
+Michael Rendon joins Dunedin as the athletic trainer, and Aaron Spano rounds out the staff as the new strength and conditioning coach.

 The 2019 season marks the fifth year managing a Blue Jays affiliate for Cesar Martin.
 Last season, Martin led the Lansing Lugnuts to an 80-60 record and a wild card spot in Midwest League postseason.
 At his direction, the team led the Midwest League in runs scored (720), stolen bases (203), and on base percentage (.341).
 Cesar spent two seasons playing in the Blue Jays farm system from 2001-2002 before he took on the role of managing in 2015, for the Gulf Coast League Blue Jays.
 In his two professional playing seasons, Cesar collected 62 runs batted in and a .211 batting average.
 Since his managing career began, he has posted a .560 winning percentage, including two postseason appearances.